I've never been. What should I expect?

 When should I arrive?

 Concert hall doors open 40 minutes prior to the show.
-Plan to arrive 30 minutes before so you can find your seat, turn off your cell phone and look at the program.
+Plan to arrive 30 minutes before so you can find your seat, turn off your cell phone, and look at the program.
+Learn more about directions and parking.

 What should I wear?

 Anything that makes you feel comfortable is fine.
 Most people will be wearing business clothes or slightly dressy casual clothes.
 Other people will wear jeans.
 Some people enjoy dressing up, and you can, too – but there’s no pressure!

 We suggest that you bring a sweater to wear in the hall.
 There is a blower above the loge that must remain on throughout the year; it circulates air to control the level of carbon monoxide in the concert hall.
 The Cape Symphony staff is unable to change this.
 If you regularly sit in the loge, you know it can be chilly!
 Please plan accordingly.
 We apologize for any inconvenience and hope that you will comfortably enjoy the concert.